Set up Azure DevOps

 * Note: DeleteSubscriptions permission might be included in EditSubscriptions depending on your version of Azure.

-Some of these permissions are only accessible via the Azure DevOps API, for which documentation can be found here.
-We’ve also detailed more information on Azure DevOps API usage below to help accelerate the set up.
+Some of these permissions are only accessible via the Azure DevOps API or CLI.
+We’ve also detailed more information on Azure DevOps API usage below to help accelerate the setup.
 Alternatively, you can use the Azure DevOps UI to enable permissions, but you cannot get the least permissioned set.

 The service user's permissions will also power which repositories a team can select from during dbt project set up, so an Azure DevOps admin must grant at minimum Project Reader access to the service user before creating a new project in dbt Cloud.
 If you are migrating an existing dbt project to use the native Azure DevOps integration, the dbt Cloud account's service user must have proper permissions on the repository before migration.